Alzter/SuperTux-Classic/README.md

 A remake of SuperTux Milestone 1 (versions 0.1.0 - 0.1.4) created from the ground up in Godot v3.4.4!

 ## Downloads
-Stable releases of SuperTux Classic for major platforms can be found at: https://alzter-s.itch.io/supertux-classic
+Stable releases of SuperTux Classic for major platforms can be found at: https://github.com/Alzter/SuperTux-Classic/releases

+Alternatively, you can find releases of the game on itch.io: https://alzter-s.itch.io/supertux-classic

 ## Creating your own content
 Would you like to create your own levels for SuperTux Classic?